-Running over five days full-time, the course is accredited by Middlesex University and is based at The London School of Theology campus in north London.
-More than thirty students took part in the 2019 cohort and plans for 2020 will be released later this year.
+Running over five days full-time, this course is accredited by Middlesex University and is based at The London School of Theology campus in north London.
+More than thirty students took part in the 2019 cohort.

 The world is changing – and fast – and no generation is more impacted than young people.
 Technology is shaping how young people express their identity, engage with their peers and learn about the world.
 Mental health and wellbeing is a growing concern and issues like social isolation are increasing.
 Young people are connecting and gathering in different spaces and places, both real and virtual.
 Understanding, interest and perceptions about Christian faith are shifting.

 How does church youth work respond to these changes – what should mission, pastoral care and discipleship look like over the next decades?